Antigua, Guatemala, February 18, 2018

 Women carry the andas of Maria-

 Following Maria is San Juan and Magdalena.
-They always accompany Maria-
+They always accompany her-

 I had a great weekend.
 I'm not used to having to do things like school and work.
 It's kind of crimping my style but it's back to the grind tomorrow!